Fnl-cntdwb/Final-countdown/README.md

 To install and add maven to environment variable visit [(https://mkyong.com/maven/how-to-install-maven-in-windows/)].

-Navigate to the root of the project via command line and execute the command
+Navigate to the root of the project and then - to the "Backend" folder via command line, and execute the command

 ### mvn spring-boot:run